NoviceLive/unish/doc/v2-arch-install.rst

 the encryption algorithm is `serpent`_, other candidates being `twofish`_ and `aes`_, the `chain mode`_ is `xts`_,
-and the `intialization vector`_ generator is plain64.
+and the `initialization vector`_ generator is plain64.

 ::